LDAWG-a11y/a11yWebApp/src/guides/contrast-requirements-for-wcag-2-2-level-aa.md

 In this guide there will be a lot of "This meets the requirement", this isn't me advocating for something that just meets a specific requirement, but I have to state when something passes and when it doesn't.
 So, just to be clear that just scraping through the contrast checker for a specific thing is seldom a good idea I'm going to include some "Best practice" type solutions for each section, but as always, they won't be the definitive "Best practices" they'll just be much better than the bare minimum, and, as always, that's because there are often multiple ways of doing something accessibly and also because what works for some users may not work as well for others.

+The next section is going to be a bit of a primer which is aimed at folks that may not be too comfortable with the DevTools and getting CSS values, so if you wish to avoid the waffle and you know this stuff, you may wanna skip that bit.

 ### WCAG thresholds

 Just before we start to discuss the individual SCs, we'll just take a moment to understand what WCAG means when it sets a threshold value for an element, it's important to know and understand this as it performs part of the test.